 As a Junior Docent, you will be responsible to attend training and be willing to gain on-the-job training while volunteering.
 You will become knowledgeable about our space artifacts and exhibits in the gallery, learn to operate other featured labs in the Discovery Center and how to support our visitors' and customers' overall experience while visiting the Discovery Center.

 Junior Docents will volunteer under the direction of Discovery Center Team Members and Mentor Volunteers.
 Junior Docents will have the opportunity to stay on and volunteer year-round with the approval of the Manager – Volunteer Program.

 You must be dependable, on time for shifts and able to attend an orientation and a training session.

-- Volunteer Shifts are 3.5 - 4 hours in length.
-A minimum of four shifts per month in June and July and two shifts in the month of August are required.
+- Volunteer Shifts are 4 hours in length.
+A minimum of two shifts per month in June and July and one shift in the month of August are required.
 The Discovery Center is open Tuesday – Saturday, 10:00 a.m. to 4:00 p.m.
 Occasionally, there may be events outside of these hours in which to volunteer.